SafeKeepSecurity/safekeepsecurity.github.io/legal-notice.md

 # Legal Notice

-<p>If you require any more information or have any questions about our site's disclaimer, please feel free to contact us by email at legal@safekeepsecurity.com</p>
+<p>If you require any more information or have any questions about our site's disclaimer, please feel free to contact us by email at:</p>

+#### legal@safekeepsecurity.com

 <h2>Disclaimers for Safekeep Cybersecurity</h2>